|James Hurd with his cross on July 30, 2014.|

 July 30, 1938 – The Bermuda baseball team beat Lenox, 22-5.

-July 30, 1939 – Will Riley, a native of Chestnut Corner, passed away at his home in Beatrice, Ala. at around 7 a.m.
+July 30, 1939 – William Monroe Riley, a native of Chestnut Corner, passed away at his home in Beatrice, Ala. at around 7 a.m.
 He was the L&N Railroad Co. station agent at McWilliams for 13 years and later the Sherrill Oil Co. distributor in Camden, serving Wilcox and surrounding counties.
+Born in 1891, he was buried in the Buena Vista Cemetery in Monroe County.

 July 30, 1943 - Adolf Hitler learned that Axis ally Italy was buying time before negotiating surrender terms with the Allies in light of Mussolini’s fall from power.